shawn-njj/self-managed-kubernetes-installation/README.md

 ```

-### Step 6: Configure kubectl in Master Node / Control Plane to have access to the cluster
+### Step 6: Configure kubectl in Master-Node/Control-Plane to have access to the cluster

 - Create directory "$HOME/.kube"
 ```